skypjack/entt/docs/md/core.md

-In general, the `id` function is also `constexpr` but this isn't guaranteed for all compilers and platforms (although it's valid with the most well-known and popular compilers).<br/>
+In general, the `id` function is also `constexpr` but this isn't guaranteed for all compilers and platforms (although it's valid with the most well-known and popular ones).<br/>
 This function **can** use non-standard features of the language for its own purposes.
-This allows it to provide compile-time identifiers that remain stable between different runs.
+This allows it to provide compile-time identifiers that remain stable across different runs.
 However, it's possible to force the use of standard features only by defining the macro `ENTT_STANDARD_CPP`.
 In this case, there is no guarantee that the identifiers are stable across executions though.
 Moreover, identifiers are generated at runtime and are no longer a compile-time thing.